Data Diodes and Semantic Checking at Secure Boundaries

 A downside of this approach is that there is no guarantee of reliability, as there is with an appliance.

-- Export Diode ensures data conforms to the SISL syntax.
-Converting to this format across the data diode gives protectioin against malware.
+- Import Diode ensures data conforms to the SISL syntax.
+Converting to this format across the data diode gives protection against malware.
 Note that this provides syntactic checking only and semantic checking needs to be done external to the data diode.

-- Import Diode checks an HMAC which enables the diode to verify that the data has been validated by an approved control process on high side.
+- Export Diode checks an HMAC which enables the diode to verify that the data has been validated by an approved control process on high side.

 While everyday applications are invariably bidirectional, there are important secure environments where unidirectional data flow is important.
 For example with an Above Secret domain, it is often useful to access data from lower security domains, while not allowing any data out.
 Example applications: